Does your firm work as an effective team?

 “Coaching helps others to really discover for themselves new thoughts, beliefs, perceptions, and moods that strengthen their ability to take action and achieve what’s important to them.
 In the development of your team, it’s important to communicate broader perspectives and find new possibilities for action.”– Amber Setter

 If you want to learn more about growing an influential coaching culture within your firm, check out the entire webinar here.
-Also, be sure to look into Part One and Part Three of this webinar article series.
+Also, be sure to look into Part One and Part Two of this webinar article series.

 Our mission at Gusto is to create a world where work empowers a better life.
 Be sure to check out our People Advisory Program to learn how you can provide peace of mind, create great places to work, and cultivate more personal prosperity.
 We also provide a partner blog full of resources to empower your firm.
 Visit our Gusto for Accountants page for more information on people-based accounting, and check out our payroll options for invaluable tools to offer your clients.